 The Company's holdings in the common shares of publicly held companies have been designated as available-for-sale for accounting purposes and are measured at fair value, using quoted values.
-During the 2017 period the Company sold 3,500,000 common shares of Hansa for proceeds of \$140,000 and recorded a realized loss on sale of investment of \$575,000.
-The Company also recorded a comprehensive gain of \$667,690 (2016 - \$18,564) for reversal of previously recognized comprehensive loss amounts on the Hansa common shares and the change in the fair values of the remaining investments.
-As at February 28, 2017 the quoted market value of the remaining investments was \$48,643 compared to \$84,315 at February 29, 2016.
+During fiscal 2017 the Company sold its investment in the 3,500,000 common shares of Hansa for \$140,000 and recorded a comprehensive gain of \$645,000, for unrealized losses recognized in prior periods, and a realized loss of \$575,000.
+As at May 31, 2017 the quoted market value of the remaining investments in Kingsmen Resources Limited and Thomson Resources Ltd. was \$35,176.